The Different Types Of Welding Processes Explained

 Stick welding is a good option if your

-requires a lot of short welds with low heat input and minimal distortion.
+project requires a lot of short welds with low heat input and minimal distortion.
 It’s also good for materials that are difficult to weld, like stainless

 steel or aluminium.
 Because of its low heat input, stick welding processes are used to join thin materials together.